mirage/mirage-www/tmpl/blog/introducing-irmin.md

+is the very simple and deterministic mapping from high-level data structures to low-level block representations (the *heap*): see for instance, the excellent series of blog posts on [OCaml internals][runtime] by Richard W. Jones, or the
+[Real World OCaml chapter][rwo-heap].

-is the very simple and deterministic mapping from high-level data structures to low-level block representations (the *heap*): see for instance, the excellent series of blog posts on [OCaml internals][runtime] by Richard W. Jones.
-An Irmin *block store* can be seen as a virtual OCaml heap, using a more abstract way of relating heap blocks together.
-Instead of using the concrete physical memory addresses of these, Irmin uses the hash of the block contents as an address.
-As for any [content-addressable storage][cas], this gives to Irmin block-stores a lot of nice properties and greatly simplify the way distributed stores can be synchronized.
+An Irmin *block store* can be seen as a virtual OCaml heap that uses a more abstract way of connecting heap blocks.
+Instead of using the concrete physical memory addresses of blocks, Irmin uses the hash of the block contents as an address.
+As for any [content-addressable storage][cas], this gives to Irmin block stores a lot of nice properties and greatly simplify the way distributed stores can be synchronized.

-*Persistent* data structures are immutable: once a block is created in the block store, its contents will never change again.
-In that context, updating a data structure means returning a completely new structure, while trying to share common sub-parts to avoid the cost of making new allocations as much as possible.
+*Persistent* data structures are immutable, and once a block is created in the block store, its contents will never change again.
+Updating an immutable data structure means returning a completely new structure, while trying to share common sub-parts to avoid the cost of making new allocations as much as possible.
 For instance, modifying a value in a persistent tree means creating a chain of new blocks, from the root of the tree to the modified leaf.
-For convenience (and also because it is hard, in a non-lazy pure language to generate complex cyclic value), Irmin only considers acyclic block graphs.
+For convenience (and also because it is difficult in a non-lazy pure language to generate complex cyclic values with reasonable space usage), Irmin only considers acyclic block graphs.

 Conceptually, an Irmin block store has the following signature: